Eyezy Review: Quick Expert Summary

 I spent the last few weeks testing Eyezy on my Android and iOS device, and I had mixed results with it.
 On the plus side, its phone monitoring features give unique insights into your kid’s phone activity.
 For example, Eyezy lets you read your kid’s entire text message history and includes a keylogger, so you can see everything they typed into their device.

 You should also note that Eyezy works differently than typical parental control apps.
 Most parental control apps have a parents’ app and a kids’ app, which communicate together in real-time.
-However, Eyezy uses a web-based dashboard that asks your kid’s device for an update every 15 minutes (every 5 minutes for the location tracker).
-So if there’s activity on your kid’s device, or if you block a website, it won’t be registered on Eyezy until the next update, which can be as long as 15 minutes later (unless you’re on its Family Kit plan where Eyezy provides instant updates).
-Eyezy does offer an app for Android and iOS devices for parents (and for kids), but it mostly tracks your kid’s location and contacts and lacks a lot of features Eyeze offers.
+However, Eyezy uses a web-based dashboard that asks your kid’s device for an update every 15 minutes (it’s set to 15 minutes by default, though you can reduce it to 5 minutes, which Eyezy doesn’t recommend due to possible log delays).
+So if there’s activity on your kid’s device, or if you block a website, it won’t be registered on Eyezy until the next update (unless you’re on its Family Kit plan where Eyezy provides instant updates).
+Eyezy does offer an app for Android and iOS devices for parents (and for kids), but it mostly tracks your kid’s location and contacts and lacks a lot of features Eyezy offers.

 Eyezy lacks any sort of monitoring for Windows and Mac, except for limited web monitoring via a Google Chrome extension, is only available for up to 3 devices, and doesn’t include a reliable money-back guarantee.